csaid/csaid.github.io/_posts/2016-02-28-four-pitfalls-of-hill-climbing.md

   <div class="inner" id="plot1"></div>
 </div>

 Local maxima and global maxima can be illustrated with hill diagrams like the one above.
-Each video frame is a time step.
 The horizontal axis represents product space collapsed into a single dimension.
 In reality, of course, there are many dimensions that a product could explore.

 #### Emergent maxima

 If you run short A/B tests, or A/B tests that do not fully capture network effects, you might not realize that a change that initially seems bad may be good in the long run.
 This idea, which is distinct from concerns about incrementalism, can be described with a dynamic reward function animation.
-As before, the horizontal axis is product space, each video frame represents a time step, and the vertical axis represents immediate, measurable reward.
+As before, the horizontal axis is product space.
+Each video frame represents a time step, and the vertical axis represents immediate, measurable reward.

 <div class="wrapper">
   <div class="inner" id="plot2"></div>